avih/tldr-fmt/README.md

 # ttldr
-Tiny tldr client which only finds/fetches the page, and uses `tldr-fmt` for display, also implemented as a strict POSIX `sh` script.
+Tiny tldr client which finds/fetches the page, and uses `tldr-fmt` for display, also implemented as a strict POSIX `sh` script.

 The tldr pages archive is download and kept as a zip file (never extracted),